cicababba/rttv/README.md

 - 🔥 Generates a new Vite React‑TS with TailwindCSS ready to go project
 - 📝 Applies your `description`, `version`, `author`
 - 📦 Installs base dependencies plus TailwindCSS plugins
-- 🔧 Optional Git initialization, `.gitignore`, and remote `origin` setup
+- 🔧 Optional Git initialization, `.gitignore`
 - 🪄 All steps wrapped in a friendly spinner & interactive prompts

 ---